mlhartme/stool/client/documentation.md

 ### Stage Expiring

-Every stage has an `stageExpire` value that specifies the date until the stage is needed.
-You can see the expire date with `sc config stageExpire`.
+Every stage has an `metadataExpire` value that specifies the date until the stage is needed.
+You can see the expire date with `sc config metadataExpire`.
-If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent, and you cannot start it again unless you specify a new date with `sc config stageExpire=`*yyyy-mm-dd*.
+If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent, and you cannot start it again unless you specify a new date with `sc config metadataExpire=`*yyyy-mm-dd*.

 Depending on the `autoRemove` setting, an expired stage will automatically be removed after the configured number of days.